kiwiFaL/kiwifal.github.io/_posts/2025-05-18-derived-requirements-in-do-178c.md

 In the world of avionics software development under DO-178C and other development assurance standards, requirements traceability is a cornerstone of the certification process.
 One particular aspect which often causes confusion is the concept of "derived requirements."
 This post explores what derived requirements are, when they should be used, and common misconceptions surrounding them.

-Now Derived is a terrible term, they should be called orphan or parent-less requirements.
-The term derived means "comes from" so RTCA for some reason used the complete opposite term but now industry is stuck with it.
-Just one of the many confusing things in the DO-178C space.
-Moving on....
+It's worth noting that "derived" is somewhat of a misnomer.
+These requirements might be better described as "orphan" or "parent-less" requirements.
+The term "derived" suggests they come from something, yet in DO-178C context, they specifically don't derive from higher-level requirements.
+This terminology can be confusing for newcomers to the DO-178C space.

 ## What Are Derived Requirements?